By Bryan Caplan

 The mechanism of Stalin’s “terror famine” was simple.
 Collectivization reduced total food production.
 The exiled kulaks had been the most advanced farmers, and after becoming state employees, the remaining peasants had little incentive to produce.
 But the government’s quotas drastically increased.
 The shortage came out of the peasants’ bellies.
 Robert Conquest explains:

 Agricultural production had been drastically reduced, and the peasants driven off by the millions to death and exile, with those who stayed reduced, in their own view, to serfs.
 But the State now controlled grain production, however reduced in quantity.
 And collective farming had prevailed.2

 In the capitalist West, industrialization was a by-product of rising agricultural productivity.
 As output per farmer increased, fewer farmers were needed to feed the population.
 Those no longer needed in agriculture moved to cities and became industrial workers.
 Modernization and rising food production went hand in hand.
 Under communism, in contrast, industrialization accompanied falling agricultural productivity.
-The government used the food it wrenched from the peasants to feed industrial workers and pay for exports.
+The government used the food it wrenched from the peasants to feed industrial workers and pay for imports.
 The new industrial workers were, of course, former peasants who had fled the wretched conditions of the collective farms.3

 One of the most basic concepts in economics is the production possibilities frontier (PPF), which shows feasible combinations of, for example, wheat and steel.
 If the frontier remains fixed, more steel means less wheat.
 In the noncommunist world, industrialization was a continuous outward shift of the PPF driven by technological change (Figure 1).
 In the communist world, industrialization was a painful movement along the PPF; or, to be more precise, it moved along the PPF as it shifted in (Figure 2).